openstack/nova/doc/source/devref/testing/libvirt-numa.rst

 * Each guest CPU has been pinned to the physical CPUs associated with a particular NUMA node
-* The emulator threads have been pinned to the union of all phyusical CPUs in the host NUMA nodes that the guest is placed on
+* The emulator threads have been pinned to the union of all physical CPUs in the host NUMA nodes that the guest is placed on
 * The guest has been given a virtual NUMA topology splitting RAM and CPUs symmetrically